rzhalsa/seashell/README.md

 # SHrimp

-SHrimp is a modular Linux shell written in C.
+SHrimp is a lightweight Linux shell written in C.

 SHrimp currently supports the following features:

-  1. The built-in commands cd and exit.
+- The built-in commands cd and exit.

-  2. All simple UNIX commands.
+- All simple UNIX commands.

-  3. Commands running in the background using &.
-The shell will display the job number and pid of the background process.
+- Commands running in the background using &. (e.g. echo one two three &)

-  4. Input redirection with < and output redirection with either > or >>.
+- Input redirection with < and output redirection with either > or >>.
 Input and output redirection can be specified within the same command in either order.

-  5. Commands with an arbitrary amount of pipes. (e.g. echo one two three | grep one | wc -w)
+- Commands with an arbitrary amount of pipes. (e.g. echo one two three | grep one | wc -w)

-  6. Running multiple commands in a single line separated by semicolons. (e.g. echo one; echo two; echo three)
+- Running multiple commands in a single line separated by semicolons. (e.g. echo one; echo two; echo three)

 ---

 ### Installation

-Download the archive for the most recent release of SHrimp (currently **v0.4.0**) and extract it to your location of choice.
+Download the archive for the most recent release of SHrimp (currently **v0.5.0**) and extract it to your location of choice.
 To build the shell executable, navigate to the root directory (where you extracted SHrimp) and enter the following command in the terminal:

 `make`